|Rating:||8.7 / 10|

 Kuhl Renegade Stealth Men’s Pants view of stitching

 Kuhl Renegade Stealth Men’s Pants leg length.
-These boots are a mid height boot and the leg length is just how I like it
+These boots are a mid height boot and the leg length is just how I like it. they are available in a number of lengths

 Hikers who like long pants and where the temperature is below about 26-27° Celcius

-You can purchase the Kuhl Renegade Stealth Men’s Pants from Wild Earth
+You can purchase the Kuhl Renegade Stealth Men’s Pants from Macpac

 If you have worn the Kuhl Renegade Stealth Men’s Pants or if you have questions, we’d like to hear from you.
 Post your comment or question below